GalileoBlues/Recurva/README.md

 ```

-Ultimately all of these are archival layouts as Recurva accomplishes what they didn't, some of these layouts come close to Semimak's stats but none exceed it's superb stats.
+Ultimately all of these are archival layouts as Recurva accomplishes what they didn't, some of these layouts come close to Semimak's stats but none exceed its superb stats.

 3 months later (July) and curious once again about the composition I tried it again but in conjunction with Whorf style vowels.